tylerjones4508/docker_util/README.md

           80
 ```

-If I run `docker service ls` on the command line you will see the service running with 6 replicas.
+If we run `docker service ls` on the command line you will see the service running with 6 replicas.

 ```bash
 ID                  NAME                MODE                REPLICAS            IMAGE               PORTS